dallongo/pySRD9c/README.md

 # pySRD9c

-A Python test application for the Renovatio SRD-9c display
+A Python test application for the Renovatio SRD-9c display (http://www.renovatio-dev.com/).

 This small application makes use of the pywinusb module (https://github.com/rene-aguirre/pywinusb) to interface with the SRD-9c display.
-The display uses he HID protocol to provide an input interface as a joystick and an output interface for the nine 7-segment displays and 16 LEDs.
+The display uses the HID protocol to provide an input interface as a joystick and an output interface for the nine 7-segment displays and 16 LEDs.

 The output report is structured as follows (41 bytes total):